Contrasting Seer (NASDAQ:SEER) and Intertek Group (OTCMKTS:IKTSY)

 Seer, Inc., a life sciences company, engages in developing and commercializing products for researchers to unlock biological information.
 The company develops Proteograph Product Suite, an integrated solution that comprises consumables, an automation instrumentation, and software that provides workflow to make proteomic profiling, and the analysis of the samples needed to characterize the nature of the proteome.
 It intends to sell its products for research purposes, which cover academic institutions, life sciences, and research laboratories, as well as biopharmaceutical and biotechnology companies for non-diagnostic and non-clinical purposes.
 Seer, Inc. has a collaboration agreement with Discovery Life Sciences, LLC.
 The company was formerly known as Seer Biosciences, Inc. and changed its name to Seer, Inc. in July 2018.
 Seer, Inc. was incorporated in 2017 and is headquartered in Redwood City, California.

-Receive News & Ratings for Seer Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Seer and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for Intertek Group Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Intertek Group and related companies with MarketBeat.com's FREE daily email newsletter.